SvitlanaKo/documentation/dev_guide/extend_and_customize/how_to_create_new_bundle.rst

        If you are working in production environment you have to add parameter --env=prod.

-Now you can go to frontend in development mode (http://bap.tutorial/app_dev.php/) and click on `Symfony profiler`_ config icon:
+Now you can go to frontend in development mode (use the link http\://<oro-application-base-url>/app_dev.php/) and click on `Symfony profiler`_ config icon:

 .. _Symfony profiler: http://symfony.com/doc/current/book/internals.html#profiler